Rairangpur: Transportation

-Rairangpur has its local airstrip namely Dandbose Aerodrome (Rairangpur Airport).
+Rairangpur has its local airstrip namely Dandbose Aerodrome.
 In most cases celebrities land here by their chopper.

 Culture

-Makar Parba is the most popular festival of Odisha, being widely celebrated here with great enthusiasm.
-As Makar comes once in year, a unique vibe is created among people, they wear new clothes and make Pitha (Rice Cake) in their homes, eat it and distribute to their relatives spreading love and affection.Also village people make Tusu (Cosmic Goddess) represent and them in the nearbyTusu Mela where people gather largely to witness those idols of Tusu.
+Makar Parba is widely celebrated here, being the most popular festival of Odisha.
+As Makar comes once in year, a unique atmosphere is created, people wear new clothes and make pitha (Rice Cake) in their homes, eat it and distribute to their relatives spreading love and affection.
+Village people make Tusu (Cosmic Goddess) represent and them in the nearby Tusu Mela where people gather largely to witness those idols of Tusu.